 - Cleans wounds

-- Cleanses the colons and forces out toxins
+- Juice Cleanses your colons and forces out toxins

 - Contracts muscles in the digestive tract